 Helps You Sleep

-Experts say sleeping in a room that’s between 60-67 degrees is ideal for the best rest.
+Experts say sleeping in a room that’s between 60 and 67 degrees is ideal for the best rest.
 This is because your body cools down as part of a natural sleep cycle, so a cool room helps that happen.
-Sometimes A/C is the tool you need to get your sleep space to the right temp.
+Sometimes A/C is the tool you need to get your sleeping space to the right temperature.

 Saves Lives During Heatwaves